-- lean on the screen. stack books or othe hit the iPad against - stack books or other heavy objects on top of the iPad. - hit the iPad against walls, doors, people, or other objects. - place liquids in a book bag or backpack containing an iPad. - use sharp objects on the screen -- it will scratch. - use pens or pencils on the screen. - place anything in the iPad case except the iPad.
+- stack books or other heavy objects on top of the iPad. - hit the iPad against walls, doors, people, or other objects. - place liquids in a book bag or backpack containing an iPad. - use sharp objects on the screen -- it will scratch. - use pens or pencils on the screen. - place anything in the iPad case except the iPad.